dudw/webdav-1/README.md

 <h2>more notes</h2>

 For some reason (as of big sur 11.3.1) macOS fails to negotiate for cipher suites and the handshake will always fail for self-signed certs.
 You will need to add them to your keyring. **Additionally** on mac, I'm tracing down a an error where finder locks up trying to write to the remote location ( which is running on EL8 ) over http (not secure). macOS just doesnt like dealing with plain http very much it would appear.

+The binary was compiled on RHEL8, but I believe it should be pretty portable.